prabhuomkar/smriti/ml/ocr/README.md

 The idea is for smriti to support multiple runtimes for different types of models.

 ## Providers
-Following types of providers are available for running ML Classification:
+Following types of providers are available for running OCR:
 - [PaddlePaddle](https://github.com/PaddlePaddle/PaddleOCR)

 ### PaddlePaddle